Cookie Consent by Free Privacy Policy Generator website

 The information you give us will be used to process your referral for this 0% interest free loan scheme which is being delivered by Community First Credit Union.

-You can withdraw your consent to the referral at any time by contacting your advice and support worker who made the referral on your behalf or by email: wbpartnership@york.gov.uk.
+You can withdraw your consent to the referral at any time by contacting the council's advice and support worker who made the referral on your behalf or by email: wbpartnership@york.gov.uk.

 We may use information to create reports and statistics that are anonymous and cannot be linked back to you, your family, or individuals such as: